EdgeApp/edge-docs/source/index.html.md

 }
 ```

-Retrieves an edge-login or wallet-sharing request from the Airbitz lobby server.
+Retrieves an edge-login or wallet-sharing request from the Edge lobby server.
 The `lobbyId` can be found in the edge-login QR code.

 | Param | Type | Description |
 | --- | --- | --- |